 The elevation of the top of the steel cage shall be checked before and after the concrete is placed.
 If the upward displacement of the rebar cage exceeds 2 inches, or if the downward displacement exceeds 6 inches, the drilled shaft will be considered defective.
 Corrections shall be made by the Contractor to the satisfaction of the Engineer.
 No additional drilled shafts shall be constructed until the Contractor has modified the rebar cage support in a manner satisfactory to the Engineer.

 503.19 Concrete Placement, Curing and Protection.
 Concrete placement shall commence as soon as possible after completion of drilled shaft excavation by the Contractor and inspection by the Engineer.
-Immediately prior to commencing concrete placement, the drilled shaft excavation and the properties of the slurry (if used) shall conform to Subsections 503.09, 503.10 and 503.11 of this Specification.
+Immediately prior to commencing concrete placement, the drilled shaft excavation and the properties of the slurry (if used) shall conform to subsections 503.09, 503.10 and 503.11 of this Specification.
 The CSL access tubes shall be filled with potable water before concrete placement and the top watertight threaded caps shall be reinstalled.
 Concrete placement shall continue in one operation to the top of the drilled shaft, or as shown in the Plans.

 If water is not present (a dry shaft), the concrete shall be deposited through the center of the reinforcement cage by tremie or free-fall preventing segregation of aggregates.
 The concrete shall be placed such that the free-fall is vertical down the center of the drilled shaft without hitting the sides, the steel reinforcing bars, or the steel reinforcing bar cage bracing.